-You must be listed on the Register of Lobbyists to be able to contact a government representative for the purpose of lobbying.
-The Register provides information to the government and the public about who is lobbying the government and who lobbyists represent.
+You will need to be registered as a lobbyist if you intend to contact government representatives for the purpose of lobbying.
+The register provides information to the government and the public about who is lobbying the government and who lobbyists represent.

 - people promoting the work of their employer to the government